-Article 354(3) of the draft CRR requires the identification of relevant closely correlated currencies by the EBA.
-According to Article 354(1) of the draft CRR, a pair of currencies is deemed to be closely correlated, if the probability of a loss below 4% stemming from the change in the value of an equal and opposite position in the respective currencies, over a ten-day period is:
+Article 354(3) of Regulation (EU) No 575/2013 (CRR) requires the identification of relevant closely correlated currencies by the EBA.
+According to Article 354(1) of the CRR, a pair of currencies is deemed to be closely correlated, if the probability of a loss below 4% stemming from the change in the value of an equal and opposite position in the respective currencies, over a 10-day period is:

-- at least 99%, when an observation period of three years is used - and 95% when an observation period of five years is used
+- at least 99%, when an observation period of three years is used; - and 95% when an observation period of five years is used.

-In order to assess the above criteria the EBA scaled down the ten-day requirement to a one day loss.
-Hence the assessment is based on a method that divides the maximum currency movement of 4% by the square root of 10, which results in a 1.265% daily threshold.
+In order to assess the above criteria the EBA scaled down the 10-day requirement to a 1 day loss.
+Consequently, the assessment is based on a method that divides the maximum currency movement of 4% by the square root of 10, which results in a 1.265% daily threshold.
 As a result, instead of examining the probability of the maximum 10-day change in value between two currencies being 4%, these ITS apply a maximum daily change in value between a pair of currencies of 1.265%.

-The above simplification or scaling down to one day price movements is an established practice in the market.
-In addition to that, it is generally conservative, especially for liquid instruments, such as foreign exchange.
-In fact, the EBA assessment concluded, in relation to several currencies, that generally there were more 'threshold breaches' when a daily 1.265% limit was used instead of a 4% calculated considering 10 day overlapping periods.
+The above simplification or scaling down to 1 day price movements is an established practice in the market.
+In addition, it is generally conservative, especially for liquid instruments, such as foreign exchange.
+In fact, the EBA assessment concluded, in relation to several currencies, that generally there were more 'threshold breaches' when a daily 1.265% limit was used rather than a 4% limit calculated using 10-day overlapping periods.